Extending HTML As Hypermedia

 </form>

-Now, when a user clicks on the button, the value of the input with the id search will be included in the request.
+Now, when a user clicks on this button, the value of the input with the id search will be included in the request.
 This is by virtue of the fact that there is a form tag enclosing both the button and the input: when an htmx-driven request is triggered, htmx will look up the DOM hierarchy for an enclosing form, and, if one is found, it will include all values from within that form.
 (This is sometimes referred to as “serializing” the form.)

 You might have noticed that the button was switched from a GET request to a POST request.
 This is because, by default, htmx does not include the closest enclosing form for GET requests, but it does include the form for all other types of requests.